 - 1. AmTrust Europe Limited (AEL) UK registered insurance company writing general insurance business in the UK and other non-European countries.
-The material lines of business are General Liability Insurance (Medical Malpractice through July 2020 and Professional Indemnity), Miscellaneous Financial Loss, Legal Expenses, Fire and Other Damage to Property and Credit and Suretyship. - 2.
-Motors Insurance Company Limited (MICL) - UK registered insurance company writing motor breakdown insurance and other ancillary motor lines of business (excluding motor liability) across the UK, Europe, China and South America.
-MICL's primary underwriting focus is in the motor add-on insurance market, offering a number of distinct products within this segment. - 3.
-AMT Mortgage Insurance Limited (AMIL) UK registered mono-line insurance company writing solely Business-to-Business (B2B) products insuring mortgage lenders in respect of borrower default.
-As at 31 December 2019, AMIL was no longer writing new business and was running off its European portfolios.
-AMIL completed a Part VII transfer of is active EEA policies to AIU on 31 October 2020, with an intention to then de-authorise and dissolve AMIL in due course.
+The material lines of business are General Liability Insurance, Miscellaneous Financial Loss, Legal Expenses, Fire & Other Damage to Property and Credit & Suretyship. - 2.
+Motors Insurance Company Limited (MICL) - UK registered insurance company writing miscellaneous financial loss (motor breakdown insurance) and other ancillary motor lines of business across the UK, Europe, China and South America.
+MICL's primary underwriting focus is in the motor add-on insurance market, offering a number of distinct products within this segment.

+During 2021, AMT Mortgage Insurance Limited (AMIL) was de-authorized as an insurance company by the PRA and FCA as it no longer held any insurance liabilities, following portfolio transfers in 2020.